datahub-project/datahub/metadata-ingestion/README.md

 Extracts:

 - List of databases
-- List of collections in each database
+- List of collections in each database and infers schemas for each collection

+By default, schema inference samples 1,000 documents from each collection.
+Setting `schemaSamplingSize: 0` will scan the entire collection.

+Note that `schemaSamplingSize` has no effect if `enableSchemaInference: False` is set.

 ```yml
 source: